Mega Man Maverick Hunter X: Playing as Vile

-Vile was a prisoner whom Sigma freed.
-Vile refuses to join Sigma's rebellion because Sigma refuses to see Vile's potential.
-Having defeating X, Vile becomes enraged after Zero rescues him, and defeats eight of Sigma's followers to prove himself more worthy.
+Vile was a Maverick Hunter, until he was imprisoned for rogue behaviour.
+Sigma frees Vile after going Maverick, but Vile refuses to join his rebellion because Sigma sees more potential in X. Vile defeats eight of Sigma's followers to prove himself more worthy.
 Intrigued, Sigma invites Vile to his base to see his power in action.
-Around the same time, X and Zero infiltrate the base and corner Vile.
-Zero distracts Vile long enough for X to incapacitate him.
-Sigma approaches Vile, asking what he was planning to do after defeating X. Vile succumbs to his wounds, feeling he validated his existence by defeating X.
+X and Zero, en route to confront Sigma, get into a fight with Vile.
+Although Vile defeats the pair, Zero distracts Vile long enough for X to vanquish him.
+Sigma approaches the dying Vile, asking what he was planning to do after defeating X. Vile admits he didn't know, but feels he validated his existence by defeating X.